operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 }
 ```

-Note that if your custom hook returns an error, then the resource will not be removed by the
+*Note* if your custom hook returns an error, then the resource will not be removed by the
 prune library.

 ### Custom Strategy